KEEN-CD

-KEEN-CD, virtual and UHF digital channel 17, is a low-powered, Class A CTN owned-and-operated television station licensed to Las Vegas, Nevada, United States.
-The station is owned by the Christian Television Network.
-KEEN-CD's transmitter on Black Mountain southeast of Henderson.
+KEEN-CD (channel 17) is a low-power, Class A television station in Las Vegas, Nevada, United States, owned and operated by the Christian Television Network (CTN).
+The station's transmitter is located on Black Mountain southeast of Henderson.

 History

 On August 21, 1990, the Federal Communications Commission (FCC) granted an original construction permit to Charles K. "Harry" Tootle to build a low-power television station serving the Las Vegas metropolitan area on UHF channel 17.
 The station was given callsign K17CT and was licensed on September 14, 1993.
 Early programming mostly consisted of locally produced talk shows and seminars on videotape from the conservative "Patriot" community, which were also shown on Tootle's other licensed station, K19CS.

 Tootle sold the station to Innovative Technologies, Inc. of Las Vegas in August 1996.
-The new owners changed the station's call letters to KEEN-LP in October, 1997 and on January 2, 2001, the license for KEEN-LP was upgraded to Class A, although the station at that time kept the "-LP" suffix instead of changing to "-CA".
-The station was a local independent station and earned recognition for its, appropriately, innovative use of the Internet.
+The new owners changed the station's call letters to KEEN-LP in October 1997 and on January 2, 2001, the license for KEEN-LP was upgraded to Class A, although the station at that time kept the "-LP" suffix instead of changing to "-CA".
+It operated as a local independent station and earned recognition for its, appropriately, innovative use of the Internet.
 In addition to over-the-air viewing (the station was not carried by the local cable companies), KEEN-LP broadcast over the Internet, and while that was not notable in itself, the station made it possible for viewers of any given program to participate in live chat sessions, making the experience truly interactive.

 VMG Broadcasting Company acquired the station in September 2003, transferred control of the station to Christian Communications of Chicagoland two months later, then sold the station outright in September 2004.
 On August 12, 2008, the call sign was changed from KEEN-LP to KEEN-CA, and again to KEEN-CD on August 4, 2010.

-On February 5, 2018, it was announced that LeSEA Broadcasting (now Family Broadcasting Corporation) would sell KEEN, along with KWHS-LD in Colorado Springs, Colorado and full-power station WHNO in New Orleans, to Clearwater, Florida-based Christian Television Network.
+On February 5, 2018, it was announced that LeSEA Broadcasting (now Family Broadcasting Corporation) would sell KEEN, along with KWHS-LD in Colorado Springs, Colorado, and full-power station WHNO in New Orleans, to Clearwater, Florida–based Christian Television Network.
 The sale was completed on April 23, 2018.

-Digital channels
+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: